ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 It's clear why this non-zero contour only holds for $$z^{-1}$$: for any other $$z^n$$, the $$d \theta$$ term is still a non-constant function of $$\theta$$, so its values on each end cancel out.
 For $$n=-1$$, though, the $$d \theta$$ just counts the total change in angle.

-The delta-function version folllows from Stoke's theorem.
+The delta-function version follows from Stoke's theorem.
 Since the contour integral gives the same value on any path as long as it circles $$z=0$$, the divergence must be fully located at that point:

 $$\begin{aligned}
 \oint_{\p D} \frac{1}{z} dz &= \iint_D d(\frac{dz}{z}) \\